xan105/web-component-markdown/README.md

     });
     ```

-    If omitted, the sanitizer used is the one exposed by the `sanitizer` property of the `Markdown` class _(see above)_ which is set to the default configuration of the spec, extended to allow media embedding and syntax highlighting among other things.
+    If omitted, the sanitizer used is the one exposed by the `sanitizer` property of the `Markdown` class _(see above)_ which is set to the default configuration of the spec, extended to allow media embedding and code syntax highlighting among other things.

     > [!NOTE]
     > If you just want to modify or add to the default sanitizer configuration, you should use the `sanitizer` property instead of overriding the whole thing.